Chityanj/flask-imdb/README.md

 - SQLite (for the database)

 ### Installation
-- Clone this and move to the folder where you have cloned it
+- Clone this and move to the folder where you have cloned it.

 ```pip install -r requirements.txt ```

 ### Curls